 The holders of Associated Capital Class A Stock and Associated Capital Class B Stock have identical rights except that holders of Associated Capital Class A Stock are entitled to one vote per share, while holders of Associated Capital Class B Stock are entitled to ten votes per share on all matters to be voted on by stockholders in general, and holders of Associated Capital Class A Stock are not eligible to vote on matters relating exclusively to Associated Capital Class B Stock and vice versa.
-Mario J. Gabelli, through his control and majority ownership of GGCP and his individual ownership of Associated Capital common stock, beneficially owns a majority of the outstanding Associated Capital Class B Stock, representing approximately 94.7% voting control.
-As long as Mario J. Gabelli indirectly beneficially owns a majority of the combined voting power of the Associated Capital common stock, he will have the ability to elect all of the members of our Board and thereby control our management and affairs, including, among other things, any determinations with respect to acquisitions, dispositions, borrowings, issuances of common stock or other securities, and the declaration and payment of dividends on the Associated Capital common stock.
-The differential in voting rights and the ability of Associated Capital to issue additional Associated Capital Class B Stock to the extent the investors, or any potential future purchaser of Associated Capital, view the superior voting rights of the Associated Capital Class B Stock to have value.
+Mario J. Gabelli, through his control and majority ownership of GGCP and his individual ownership of Associated Capital common stock, beneficially owns a majority of the outstanding Associated Capital Class B Stock, representing approximately 96.1% voting control.
+As long as Mario J. Gabelli indirectly beneficially owns a majority of the combined voting power of the Associated Capital common stock, he will have the ability to elect all of the members of our Board and thereby control our management and affairs, including, among other things, any determinations with respect to acquisitions, dispositions, borrowings, issuances of common stock or other securities, and the declaration and payment of dividends on the Associated Capital Class B Stock could adversely affect the value of the Associated Capital Class A Stock to the extent the investors, or any potential future purchaser of Associated Capital, view the superior voting rights of the Associated Capital Class B Stock to have value.
 While there is no current intention to issue additional Associated Capital Class B Stock in the future.

-An active public trading market for the Associated Capital Class A Stock may not develop.
+An active public trading market for the Associated Capital Class A Stock is not assured.

-A liquid public market for the Associated Capital Class A Stock may not develop, especially because a large percentage of the Associated Capital common stock is held by a limited number of stockholders.
-If an active trading market for the Associated Capital Class A Stock does not develop, the market price and liquidity of the Associated Capital Class A Stock may be materially and adversely affected.
+A liquid public market for the Associated Capital Class A Stock is not assured, especially because a large percentage of the Associated Capital common stock is held by a limited number of stockholders.
+If an active trading market for the Associated Capital Class A Stock does not exist, the market price and liquidity of the Associated Capital Class A Stock may be materially and adversely affected.